swagata87/wprimeHEM/README.md

 pileupCalc.py -i MyAnalysisJSON.txt --inputLumiJSON pileup_latest.txt  --calcMode true --minBiasXsec 69200 --maxPileupBin 50 --numPileupBins 50  MyDataPileupHistogram.root

+MinBias xsec 69200 is used.
+For up/down systematics, minBias xsec of 72383.2 and 66016.8 is used (4.6% uncertainty).

 Before running it, check if any updated/appropriate value of minBiasXsec, maxPileupBin, numPileupBins are available. pileup_latest.txt for 2016 run-period can be found at /afs/cern.ch/cms/CAF/CMSCOMM/COMM_DQM/certification/Collisions16/13TeV/PileUp/